truongdd03/Holistics/README.md

 # Holistics - Ledis

 The main idea behind the implementation is to use two dictionaries (one for timeout and one for key-value) to store the data.
-At first, the program used the switch statement to indentify the commands.
+At first, the program used the switch statement to identify the commands and perform proper actions.
 However, as the number of commands grew up, I decided to use a hash map to store these commands.
 This reduces a significant amount of code.
+The most challenging requirement is saving and loading the old version.
+This feature was made using an additional dictionary.

 ## Notes

 - This program can ignore lowercase/uppercase letters and spaces in commands.
 That said, it can understand invalid commands such as `SeT_____Hello__World` (`_` are spaces).
 However, lowercase/uppercase letters in keys/values are treated differently ("Hello" is different from "hello").
 - The show timeout command (TTL) will display the remaining time that the key will be removed, not the origin timeout.
 - For simplicity, the timeout is lost after restoring the data.
 It's not so hard to allow the users to store multiple versions and save the timeout.
 But I decided not to do so since I didn't have much time.
+- This program will return undefined when users access to a key that doesn't exist.

 ## Features